What is Gray iron castings?

 Heat Treatment of Grey Iron Castings

 Most of the time, grey iron castings are supplied to our customers in the as-cast condition directly.
 But For some purposes, gray iron castings can also be heat treated, such as to relieve residual stresses, improve machinability, increase the hardness of the surface either through induction or flame hardening, or harden the entire section through an oil quench and draw treatment.
 Such heat treatment will not change the graphite structure.
 Although the graphite may increase in volume if a pearlitic iron is completely fertilized, in which case, the graphite is usually deposited on the flakes originally present.
 The matrix however is quite responsive to heat treatment just as in the case of steel.

 Machining Capability of Grey Iron Castings

 Grey iron supply a hardness level that is machinable.
-With machining facilities in house, we can do machining also after casting.
-Once our customers have machining requirement on grey iron castings, it will be best to supply us both casting and finished drawings.
+With machining facilities in-house, we can do machining also after casting.
+Once our customers have machining requirements on grey iron castings, it will be best to supply us with both casting and finished drawings.
 Our engineering team will strictly machine products referring to the machining drawings.
-Our machining capability can greatly reduce additional cost for our customers.
+Our machining capability can greatly reduce additional costs for our customers.